nonarkitten/pseudo-jit/README.md

 ### Selective Inlining

 Some subroutines may be no bigger than the subroutine call to them and this is certainly the case with NOP.
 With NOP padding, this may be even more true.
 A simple table of each opcode's size can be crafted which is then used to determine if inlining is possible and how much NOP padding is needed.
+This is more work for the outer interpretter and might not actually be beneficial -- we'll see.

 # Notes